 While CBDA is one of the most common cannabinoids in the hemp plant, by the time it has been extracted and bottled, CBD is far more abundant.

 Cannabidiolic acid can become CBD even when sat at room temperature for some time, meaning cannabidiol is far more stable – when you buy CBD oil, the percentage of CBD is less likely to decrease over time, but CBDA levels will probably decrease.

 CBDA may be more effective than CBD

-Early research has found that CBDA could be more powerful than CBD.
+Early research has found that CBDA could be more powerful at encouraging wellness than CBD is.

 This is huge for the CBD industry and scientists alike, considering it was not long ago that scientists didn’t think CBDA had any effect on the body at all.